TastyWavez/xm-labs-salesforce_User_Sync/README.md

 </kbd>

 # Pre-Requisites
-* Version 1.0 of Salesforce Customer Data Sync
-* Written by B. Walton 5.4.2018
-* xMatters account - If you don't have one, [get one](https://www.xmatters.com)!
+* xMatters account - If you don't have one, get started with [xMatters](https://www.xmatters.com)
-* Salesforce account - If you don't have one, you can setup a free Developer Org with Salesforce [Salesforce Developer Org](https://developer.salesforce.com)!
+* Salesforce account - If you don't have one, you can setup a free  [Salesforce Developer Org](https://developer.salesforce.com)

 # Files
 * [SalesForceDataSync.zip](SalesForceDataSync.zip) - xMatters Communication Plan for Salesforce Data Sync